 It’s a good time for bike riding.
-This week the InternationElles made history with their world record-breaking ride from Land’s End to John o’Groats – it’s easy to be inspired into planning your own long-distance bike ride.
+In 2021, InternationElles made history with their world record-breaking ride from Land’s End to John o’Groats – it’s easy to be inspired into planning your own long-distance bike ride.
 But with so many different route plotting apps and types of rides you can make, it’s easy to feel overwhelmed.

 A cycling trip is different in many ways to a traditional holiday.
 For one, you’ll be staying in different places every night, and will be largely responsible for finding your meals on the go.
 While this article won’t tackle the nuances of survival or bikepacking per se, we’ve broken down the best ways to plot and define your routes so you can ride with confidence whether you’re on the trail or road.
 And if you’re not ready for a multi-day trip, there’s plenty here for those looking for a well-planned big day out.